Skip to main content

 });

-The response will include an access_token, an expires_in field, and a refresh_token.
+The returned tokens object includes accessToken and refreshToken strings, plus expiration and refreshExpiration as Date objects.
 Store these securely in your backend database.
-The access_token expires after two hours, and the refresh_token expires after 60 days.
+The access token expires after two hours, and the refresh token expires after 60 days.

 What’s Next